-At the Law Offices of Kobrick & Moccia, our legal team has a long history of helping LGBT individuals to overcome shortcomings in the law in order to protect their future.
+At the Law Offices of Kobrick & Moccia, our legal team has a long history of helping LGBTQ individuals to overcome shortcomings in the law in order to protect their future.
 While there have been significant advances in anti-discrimination legislation and gay couples can now choose to marry, issues still remain in incapacity planning, retirement planning, and estate planning.
 Our legal team can help you to deal with those issues and make the best use of legal tools to protect your future.

-- Why is LGBT planning important?
+- Why is LGBTQ planning important?

 - What should be a part of your plan?

-Why is LGBT Planning Important?
+Why is LGBTQ Planning Important?